Collection No 1

 5. Appoint a Chief Experience Officer.
 Today, customers expect to engage with organizations through multiple channels—be it mobile, web or brick-and-mortar.
 They expect seamless and consistent omni-channel experiences across all touchpoints.
 The role of a Chief Experience Officer (CXO) is to be an advocate for customers, to walk in their shoes, and to ensure that business and product decisions made at the executive level enhance customer experience across the entire journey.
 The CXO keeps a strong pulse on the current and future needs of the customer, and guides the company to deliver on those needs.
 Walt Disney is considered by many to be the first true Chief Experience Officer.
 As a visionary, Disney understood the importance of choreographing a magical experience for all customers at all points of their Disney experience.

 With intense focus, organizations can win the hearts and minds of customers, ensuring lasting relevancy and value by building a more customer-centric organization.
 At frog, our Org Activation discipline helps companies organize around the customer to grow their businesses from the inside out.

 You can also learn more about how to organize for customer experience by enrolling in frog’s newest Lynda course, “Design Thinking: Customer Experience.”

-As a Senior Strategist at frog, Viral focuses on helping clients define and achieve their business objectives while pioneering innovative products and services for their customers.
+As an Associate Strategy Director at frog, Viral focuses on helping clients define and achieve their business objectives while pioneering innovative products and services for their customers.
 In today's world, where consumers are more discerning than ever before, Viral believes the future is ripe for those that can create products and services that consumers want—well before they know they even want it.